pillar-markup/pillar/archetypes/bod-book/sample/Chapters/Chapter1/chapter1.md

 Figures are supported using the markdown idiomatic syntax: `![A caption](figures/pillar.png)`.
 In books, figures are generally not in paragraphs but by placing them on a line by itself.
-Figure *@aFigAnchor@* in addition specifies a size and an anchor as explained below.
+Figure *@aFigAnchor@*, in addition, specifies a size and an anchor as explained below.

 ```
 ![This is a caption. %width=50&anchor=aFigAnchor](figures/pillar.png)